GraftJS/graft/README.md

 #### Our Process

-We discover how to connect tools through microservices.
+* discover how to connect tools through microservices.
-We explore the tools that are already available.
+* explore the tools that are already available.
-We help adapt the tools that would be able to be integrated.
+* adapt those that could be integrated.
-We innovate to build those tools that don't exist yet.
+* innovate to build those that don't exist yet.

 #### Our Principles

-We favor small tools that serve only one purpose, but do so well.
+* favor small tools that serve only one purpose, but do so well.
-We eschew state, because it only leads to trouble.
+* eschew state, because it only leads to trouble.
-We focus on javascript, because it is universal.
+* focus on javascript, because it is universal.
-We evaluate and document, not prescribe.
+* evaluate and document, not prescribe.
-We educate.
+* educate.

 #### Our Goals